kadena-community/kadena.js/packages/libs/client/etc/client.api.md

 export interface IPactModules {
 }

-// Warning: (ae-forgotten-export) The symbol "AllPartial" needs to be exported by the entry point index.d.ts
+// Warning: (ae-incompatible-release-tags) The symbol "IPartialPactCommand" is marked as @public, but its signature references "AllPartial" which is marked as @internal
 //
 // @public
 export interface IPartialPactCommand extends AllPartial<IPactCommand> {